forem/forem/docs/getting-started/start-app.md

 overmind c sidekiq
 ```

-This will open a `tmux` console, which will allow you to browse _only_ the Sidekiq's logs.
+This will open a `tmux` console, which will allow you to browse _only_ the Sidekiq logs.

 There are also some handy `tmux` shortcuts that you may find useful.